tangentsoft/libtabula/README-Visual-C++.txt

          VC++ 2005 did have experimental 64-bit compilers available, but their beta nature was only one reason we chose not to use them.
-The real reason is that the current Libtabula++ build system isn't currently set up to make it easy to build both 32- and 64-bit libraries and executables at the same time within the same solution.
-Bakefile allows it, but it would require forking many of the build rules in mysql++.bkl so we can do things like have separate MYSQL_WIN_DIR values for each bitness.
+The real reason is that the current libtabula build system isn't currently set up to make it easy to build both 32- and 64-bit libraries and executables at the same time within the same solution.
+Bakefile allows it, but it would require forking many of the build rules in libtabula.bkl so we can do things like have separate MYSQL_WIN_DIR values for each bitness.
 (See below for more on this variable.)

          For that same reason, the VC++ 2008 project files are set